Where Luxury Meets Lifestyle in the Heart of Southern California

 Homes in Beverly Hills are large averaging at 5 bedrooms and 6 bathrooms.
 The price of a Beverly Hills home averages around $7 million which can be explained by the city’s location near Hollywood and the hills that surround the area.
 Some of the most expensive homes in Beverly Hills are over 40,000 square feet and include everything from movie theaters to bowling alleys.
 One of the most notable houses is owned by Dr. Dre whose house includes 22 rooms, a large outdoor pool that covers half his property, 2 kitchens, 10 bathrooms with waterfalls and an indoor basketball court with blacked out windows which Dr. Dre has said to use as a recording studio, all of this is found in his 30,000 square foot mansion which he bought for $40 million.

 Beverly Hills is known for many things, but ever wonder why there are so many big houses?
-The simple answer: land value.
+The simple answer is: land value.

 This math is pretty simple: the closer you are to Rodeo Drive, the more expensive your home becomes.
 It’s priced based on how close it sits to that famous street and its shops, restaurants, and landmarks.

-For example, the average house in Beverly Hills South, or “The Golden Triangle,” has an average home price of $3.8 million dollars.
-Just 15 minutes away by car is the neighborhood of Bel Air with its own average house home price of $2.5 million.
+For example, the average house in Beverly Hills South, or “The Golden Triangle,” has an average home price of $3.8 million.
+Just 15 minutes away by car is the neighborhood of Bel Air, with its own average house price of $2.5 million.

 Comparing this data with anything less than a year’s worth of sales is risky business because it fluctuates so much, but if you’re looking for real estate investing tips, take note that this year’s data is strong.

-So where are you living these days?
+So, where are you living these days?
 What are you waiting for?
-Contact me now so we can help you out in finding your dream home!
+Contact me now so we can help you find your dream home!
 I have a ton of properties to choose from that are ready to make it happen.
-My goal is simple–to be YOUR real estate partner as best as possible, no matter what your needs may be.
-And if that means putting my expertise into making sure that your new house has all the right features or negotiating on your behalf with hard-nosed sellers, then I’ll do it because I am not just here to sell houses;
+My goal is simple: to be your real estate partner as best as possible, no matter what your needs may be.
+And if that means putting my expertise into making sure that your new house has all the right features or negotiating on your behalf with hard-nosed sellers, then I’ll do it because I am not just here to sell houses.

 I WILL HELP YOU BUY THEM TOO!